alexhkurz/introduction-to-mathematical-proof/README.md

 There are plenty of opportunities with the examples below to make detours through the history of mathematics.
 I would also be interested to make this more of a focus.

 Geometry:
 - L1.1: The sum of the angles in a triangle is 180 degrees.
-A proof and a non-proof.
+Two different proofs (one of which does not seem to use the parallel postulate).
 *Homework:* find the mistake in this proof of [90=100](https://cnx.org/contents/OD1Lhy17@20.20:5gTEWfDM@8/90-100-A-Proof).

+- 1.2: Independence of the parallel postulate.
+Geometry on the sphere.

 Number Theory:
-- L1.2: Infinity: There are infinitely many primes.
+- L2.1: Infinity: There are infinitely many primes.
-- L1.3: Proof by algorithm: Existence of a greatest common devisor.
+- L2.2: Proof by algorithm: Existence of a greatest common devisor.

 Algebra:
 - L2.1: Some non proofs based on common fallacies such as squaring not being injective and division by zero.
  *Homework:* Find the mistakes in some selected non proofs.
 - L2.2: The square root of 2 is not rational.
 *Homework:* Generalise this proof to square roots of arbitrary natural numbers.
 Generalise this proof to other roots.
-- L2.3: Some things that my look contradictory, maybe are not: we can take the square root of -1 and we can have numbers where 1+1=0.
+- Further topics: Some things that my look contradictory, maybe are not: we can take the square root of -1 and we can have numbers where 1+1=0.

 Calculus:
-- L3.1-3.3:There are plenty of seeming paradoxa in calculus such as infinite sequences converging against two different values, or infinitesimals that are larger than zero but smaller than all positive real numbers.
+- L3.1-3.2:There are plenty of seeming paradoxa in calculus such as infinite sequences converging against two different values, or infinitesimals that are larger than zero but smaller than all positive real numbers.
 - This is a pivotal section of the course.
 The difficulties of calculus gave birth to set theory and logic.
 Moreover, it is a great example of how we need proofs as a method to even answer a basic question such as "what is the number line?".

 Set theory: